 Our San Diego personal injury lawyers aim to help individuals overcome the difficult situation of a bad faith insurance claim.
 You shouldn’t have to deal with an unscrupulous insurance company who focuses solely on their own bottom line and don’t pay out claims as they should.

-Klein, DeNatale, Goldner has nearly 70 years of experience representing individuals in all types of civil matters, including those involving bad faith insurance claims.
+Klein, DeNatale, Goldner has 70 years of experience representing individuals in all types of civil matters, including those involving bad faith insurance claims.
 Trust that we have the knowledge and skill you need to move forward and pursue the compensation you deserve.

 Call our firm today (661) 485-2100 to discuss your potential case and rights with our team.
 We offer free case evaluations so you can get the answers you need!